teochenglim/maths/README.md

 # maths

 ## Why?
-Use Python to solve maths questions!
+Use Python to solve Singapore primary school maths questions!
+Why?
+Because many parents are struggle too with an answer

 ### Question 1
 ![This is the question 1](https://github.com/teochenglim/maths/blob/master/Maths1Q.jpg)